Last Updated on

 I’ll write about the importance of making a commitment to happiness a bit later.

-If you seek specific actions to put behind your desire to be happy I suggest practicing the exercises in the Self Mastery Audio Program.
+If you seek specific actions to put behind your desire to be happy I suggest practicing the exercises in the Self Mastery Course.